samkhawase/LooLocator/README.md

 # OpenStreetAmenities

 Find Amenities (*like toilets*) near you!
-The simple iOS  fetches the crowd-sourced data from OpenStreetMaps, and shows toilets within walking distance.
+The simple iOS  fetches the crowd-sourced data from OpenStreetMap, and shows toilets within walking distance.
 User can then use AppleMaps to find walking directions to the amenity.

 ## Design Rationale